 Medication for patients having MRI scans and other investigative procedures.

-After very careful consideration, Aspiro Healthcare have made the decision not prescibe diazepam for patients having any investigations.
-This decision has not been taken lighlty and we are doing this to protect our patietns best interest's, we have outlined some reasons below :
+After very careful consideration, Aspiro Healthcare have made the decision not prescibe sedatives for patients having any investigations.
+This decision has not been taken lighlty and we are doing this to protect our patients best interest's, we have outlined some reasons below :

 A sedative may be taken one hour prior to the planned investigation; however, if the procedure is delayed, the medication may become less effective.